For the type variety, Abies balsamea (L.) Mill. var. balsamea 1768: Pinus balsamea Linnaeus 1753.

 A tree-ring chronology covering 245 years, presumably based on living tree material, was collected in 1996 at Lac Liberal, Canada (470 m elevation, 49.06667°N, 72.10000°W) by C. Krause and H. Morin (NOAA 1999).

 Has been used in an extraordinarily diverse array of studies.
 Many have looked at stand dynamics from various perspectives: postfire recovery, disturbance response, fir wave dynamics, beaver pond impacts, stand growth and yield models.
 Growth declines have been studied in the context of gamma radiation exposure, heavy metal contamination, and atmospheric acid/nitrate deposition.
 Spruce budworm impacts have been studied extensively, some work has been done on the species' occurrence at timberlines, and there are some ecophysiology studies.
 Perhaps the oddest study is one relating tree growth to fluctuations in wolf and moose populations on Isle Royale in Lake Superior (search the Bibliography of Dendrochronology).

 The balsam fir has long been a popular choice for Christmas trees in eastern North America, and is widely farmed for that purpose.
+It has been a popular selection for the U.S. Capitol Christmas tree, being used 6 times (as of 2017) since the tradition began in 1964.
 Commercially, the species is also used for pulpwood and yields the oleoresin known as Canada balsam (Burns and Honkala 1990).

 Balsam fir is the provincial tree of New Brunswick (Hunt 1993).